glomatico/gamdl/README.md

 ## ⚙️ Configuration

-Configure gamdl using command-line arguments or a config file.
+Configure Gamdl using command-line arguments or a config file.

 **Config file location:**